-Light: Alocasia Jacklyn thrives in bright light that is not direct.
+Light: Alocasia sp.
+Jacklyn thrives in bright light that is not direct.
 Strong sunlight can harm the leaves, while insufficient light can lead to less vibrant coloration and slower growth.
 A spot near a window with filtered light in a UK home is suitable.

 Water: The soil should be kept consistently moist but not saturated.
 Allow the upper portion of the potting mix to dry slightly between waterings.
 Ensure good drainage to prevent root issues, which can be a concern in the UK climate.